gflarity/gflarity.deno.dev/_posts/2013-02-14-secure-postgres-replication.md

 The Postgres data dir for Ubuntu 12-04 is in /var/lib/postgresql/9.1/main

 You'll need an SSL key and cert and root cert (CA).
 You can generate your own CA and self signed cert if you want as well.
-To do so see the Keys and Certs section of http://gflarity.github.com/2012/07/25/client-ssl-auth/
+To do so see the Keys and Certs section of [this article](http://gflarity.github.com/2012/07/25/client-ssl-auth/).

 # On The Slave